juliejonak/Applied-Javascript-Review/READ ME.md

 #1 Study the HTML in the index.html file corresponding to the dropdown component.

-#2 Study the LESS file in the Dropdown folder.
+#2 Study the LESS file in the Menu folder.

 #3 With your knowledge of the HTML and CSS, complete the Menu.js file.
 You will be creating a dropdown menu component.